MukeshDubey1420/Lists_in_Python/README.md

 ## Dear Students, these `Python Programming Language Interview Questions` have been designed _specially for u_ to get you acquainted with the nature of questions you may encounter during your interview for the subject of Python Programming Language.

+* `Note:-` **_The Following Questions Covers the concepts which are discussed in class.
+You all students have to submit it as a assignment for ur practice._**

 * ### What is Python?